ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Conclusion

 \section{Conclusion}

 We introduced \textbf{ReLoop}, addressing silent failures in LLM-generated optimization code through \emph{structured generation} that prevents formulation errors at their source and \emph{behavioral verification} that detects surviving errors via solver-based perturbation without ground truth.
-Cross-benchmark ablation confirms their complementarity: structured generation dominates on compositional problems (RetailOpt-190), behavioral verification on localized defects (MAMO-ComplexLP), with L2 never degrading any model--metric combination due to its non-blocking, regression-guarded design.
-ReLoop achieves consistent gains across all foundation models and three benchmarks without retraining.
-The 32B-scale models plateau well below frontier performance, suggesting complex industrial optimization demands reasoning capacity beyond current mid-scale models; for SFT models, CoT can further conflict with learned generation patterns.
-The verification--repair loop succeeds when errors are detectable by perturbation and correctable within the repair budget---conditions met by localized defects but not by coefficient mismatches or fundamental structural errors.
-The 90-point feasibility--correctness gap challenges the assumption that solver-feasible execution proxies for correctness; as LLM-based optimization reaches deployment, semantic verification will become essential infrastructure.
-We release \textbf{RetailOpt-190} and the ReLoop codebase to support progress on this frontier.
+Cross-benchmark ablation confirms their complementarity by error structure: structured generation drives the largest gain on RetailOpt-190's compositional problems (\textbf{+8.5pp} accuracy on Claude Opus~4.6); behavioral verification dominates on MAMO-ComplexLP's localized defects (\textbf{+4.4pp} on Claude, its largest L2 gain across our benchmarks).
+ReLoop preserves or improves every foundation-model metric combination through L2's non-blocking, regression-guarded design, and the 90-point feasibility--correctness gap underscores that semantic verification is becoming essential infrastructure for LLM-based optimization.